-This October, the city will be transformed into an open-air gallery for BIG ART.
-BIGGER CHANGE.
-On October 15, the exhibition will see the display of a series of large-scale art pieces in Downtown, Houston in an effort to initiate conversation leading to social change.
+Last October, Downtown, Houston, was transformed into an open-air gallery for BIG ART.
+BIGGER CHANGE for the “biggest” art event of the year.
+The exhibition saw the display of a series of large-scale art pieces in Downtown, Houston in an effort to initiate conversation leading to social change.

 Inspired by #ZeroHungerMurals by Dragon76 on the back-facing facade of Hampton Inn in Downtown, Harris County Commissioner, Rodney Ellis would soon conceive of the idea for Big Art.
 Bigger Change. an art project that seeks to unite communities through “multiple large-scale murals spanning from Hilton Americas Houston Hotel to the Historic District”.